hoangduytran/blender-manual/manual/editors/properties_editor.rst

 Object Shading
 --------------

-Depending on the type of the active object, some of those will be hidden.
+Tabs related to the appearance of the active object.
+Only visible for certain types of objects.

 - :doc:`Material </render/materials/index>`
 - :doc:`Texture </render/materials/legacy_textures/index>`